danirod/nativeos/CONTRIBUTING.md

   or that already had been removed by the time you submitted your PR, for instance.

-* Accepting code from outside has always a few risks.
-External code might have some technical debt associated to it or possible bug sources that might need attention.
-It cannot be guaranteed that the person who added that code will be there for fixing that.

 ## Forking this project

 This code is still open source.
 Therefore, you are free to fork this project